-Ulcerative colitis, not crohn's, deaths down from 1982January 21st, 2013 in Diseases, Conditions, Syndromes
+Ulcerative colitis, not crohn's, deaths down from 1982January 21, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Over the past 30 years in Denmark, mortality from ulcerative colitis (UC) has decreased, but mortality from Crohn's disease (CD) has remained persistently higher than the general population, according to research published in the January issue of Clinical Gastroenterology and Hepatology.